simeononsecurity/simeononsecurity.ch/content/articles/docker-vs-vms/index.en.md

 ## Conclusion: Making the Right Choice

-In 2026, the **Docker vs VMs** debate isn't about which technology is "better"—it's about understanding which tool fits your specific needs.
+In 2026, the **Docker vs VMs** debate isn't about which technology is "better" - it's about understanding which tool fits your specific needs.

 **Choose Docker when:**
 - Building modern microservices applications